In 2008, there were 14,403 substantiated cases of child abuse in Alberta.*

-The Board of Directors is the governing body of the Zebra Child Protection Centre Society and is responsible for exercising governance authority, setting policy direction, and implementing the Zebra Centre's Mission, Vision and Values in all areas.
+The Board of Directors is the governing body of the Zebra Child Protection Centre Society and is responsible for exercising governance authority, setting policy direction, and implementing the Zebra Centre's Strategic Plan including its Mission, Vision, and Values in all areas.

-Every so often, the Zebra Child Protection Centre Board of Directors must recruit for general and executive board positions to replace retiring members.
+From time to time, opportunities arise for general and executive board members to replace outgoing members.
 When vacancies present, any interested member of the public may apply.

-We are currently seeking energetic, skilled individuals to become part of a strong, diverse team as a General Board Member.
+We are currently seeking lively, engaged, skilled individuals to become part of a strong, diverse team as a General Board Member.

-The Board is comprised of executive members, general members, and partner liaisons who work in collaboration with our multidisciplinary partners to achieve an integrated and effective child advocacy centre in Edmonton.
+The Board is comprised of executive members (Officers), general members (Directors), and partner liaisons who work in collaboration with our multidisciplinary partners to achieve an integrated and effective child advocacy centre in Edmonton.

 Being a member of the Zebra Child Protection Centre Board is a rewarding and meaningful volunteer experience.
-As the governing body for the Zebra Child Protection Centre, trustees help address the needs of the children and families we serve, and the wishes of staff, stakeholders, and donors.
+As the governing body for the Zebra Child Protection Centre, the Board helps to address the needs of the children and families we serve, and the requests of staff, stakeholders, and donors.

-The Zebra Centre board attracts excellent candidates from across Alberta.
-As as a multidisciplinary organization, diversity within the board is of high importance.
+The Zebra Centre Board attracts excellent candidates.
+As a multidisciplinary organization, diversity within the Board is of high importance.
 Members from different disciplines and backgrounds are of great value and are essential in achieving the Zebra Centre's vision, mission, and development of the strategic direction of the Zebra Centre.

 Board members serve a three-year term with the option of one renewal term.
 Board members attend approximately 10 meetings a year.
-All meetings are in Edmonton; however participation by phone and video conference is available.
-A general board member commits on average between 25-30 hours a year, with executive members committing upwards of 50 hours a year.
+All meetings are in Edmonton; however, participation by phone and video conference is available.
+A general Board member commits on average between 35-40 hours a year, with executive members committing upwards of 75 hours a year.

 A large component of Zebra Centre's success relies on public awareness and education.
 As an ambassador of the Zebra Child Protection Centre, all members are expected to assist in fundraising initiatives which can include but are not limited to: attending events, recruiting donors, leveraging connections and recognizing donors for their contributions.
-In addition, Zebra Ambassadors are expected to spread the word about the Zebra Centre, our support services programs, and increase general awareness surrounding child abuse.
+In addition, Zebra Ambassadors are expected to spread the word and gain exposure for the Zebra Centre, our support services programs, and increase general awareness surrounding child abuse.

 Meet at least 10 times per year